MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: The MissNODAG Framework

 Let $\Gamma_i = \{k: r_k^{(i)} = 1\}$ and $\Omega_i = \{k: r_k^{(i)} = 0\}$ represent the sets of indices for the variables that are observed and missing, respectively, in the $i$-th sample; thus $y^{(i)} = x_{\Gamma_i}^{(i)}$.
 Consequently, the observed data law $p\big(x_{\Gamma_i}^{(i)}, r^{(i)}\big)$ can be written down as

 This integration is generally intractable due to marginalization over missing variables and the lack of a closed-form solution.
-We address this intractability in maximizing the observed data likelihood when data is generated from an $m$-graph (Section~\ref{sec:prob-setup}).
-First, we provide an overview of the MissNODAG framework, followed by details on computing the log-likelihood for missing and observed variables, and discuss imputing the missing variables under linear and nonlinear SEMs.
+We address this intractability in maximizing the observed data likelihood when data is generated from an $m$-graph, as described in \cref{sec:prob-setup}.
+First, we describe the score function to be maximized and establish the consistency result in~\cref{ssec:score-function}.
+Then, we provide an overview of the MissNODAG framework in \cref{sec:overal-procedure}, followed by details on computing the log-likelihood for missing and observed variables, and discuss imputing the missing variables under linear and nonlinear SEMs in \cref{subsec:MissNODAG-likelihood}.